driessenslucas/researchproject/Thesis.md

 ## Sources of Inspiration and Conceptual Framework

-The genesis of this research draws from a diverse collection of sources, uniquely combining insights from technical documentation, digital platforms, and academic literature.
+The inspiration for this research draws from a diverse collection of sources, uniquely combining insights from technical documentation, digital platforms, and academic literature.
 Central to the inspiration were the challenges of micro mouse competitions and the potential of reinforcement learning (RL) in navigating these complex mazes.
 These initial sparks of interest were further fueled by dynamic demonstrations of RL applications in autonomous vehicle control, particularly through the lens of YouTube and GitHub repositories, alongside influential academic research.

 ### Micro mouse Competitions and Reinforcement Learning